napatech/dpdk/ntacc_readme.md

 | m.hash.fdir.hi | The MARK value.<br>if (m->ol_flags & (PKT_RX_FDIR_ID | PKT_RX_FDIR)) |
 | m.timestamp | Packet timestamp.<br>if (m->ol_flags & PKT_RX_TIMESTAMP) |

-An example of how to browse the batching buffer using helper function.
+An example of how to browse the batch buffer using helper function.

 ```
-uint32_t offset;       // Offset in batching buffer
+uint32_t offset;       // Offset in batch buffer
 struct rte_mbuf m1;    // mbuf to hold a single packet.

 offset = 0; // Set to 0 to indicate the first packet
 for (pack = 0; pack < mbuf->batch_nb_packet; pack++) {
-  rte_pktmbuf_batch_get_next_packet(mbuf, &m1, &offset); // Copy pointers and info to the mbuf.
+  rte_pktmbuf_cmbatch_get_next_packet(mbuf, &m1, &offset); // Copy pointers and info to the mbuf.

   countOctets += m1.data_len;   // This is the wirelength
   countPakets++;